Understanding Student Loan Repayments

 Repayment through Cheque or Postal Order

-Cheques and postal orders should be addressed to Student Loans Company Limited.
-Write your Customer Reference Number or Student Support Number on the back of your cheque or postal order and send it to the company address.
+Postal orders and cheques should be addressed to Student Loans Company Limited.
+Include your Student Support Number and Customer Reference Number at the back of the postal order or cheque and send to the company address.

 Regular Monthly Repayments